Burlington Brunch Game is Strong

 What you need to know: Brunch is every Sunday from 9:30am-2:30pm.
 Reservations are strongly recommended.
 Spencer’s at the Waterfront is an #FeastON certified restaurant with a commitment to locally sourced ingredients

 When you want brunch but you don’t want to cook head to Table 34 where all the meals (brunch included) are made fresh – made to order.
 The brunch menu features the classics, as well as a kids brunch.
-They also great patio views of the lake and Spencer Smith Park!
+They also have great patio views of the lake and Spencer Smith Park!

 When it comes to a must try item, they recommend the T34 Fry up – why mess with a good thing?
 Everyone loves bacon and eggs!